vbhat1976/terraform-workshop/exercises/08/README.md

 1. Interpolation, figuring what you can and can't do here
 1. Built-in functions: https://www.terraform.io/docs/configuration/functions.html

-Maybe try some of the above out with `terraform console`
+Maybe try some of the above out with `terraform console`?